arviz-devs/arviz/GOVERNANCE.md

 * Maintain a check against Council

 #### Core Contributor Nominations and Confirmation Process
-Current Core Contributors can nominate candidates to become Core Contributors.
-If nominated candidates accept their nomination (explicit comment approving nomination on the GitHub issue or "thumbsup" emoji on the same issue), then they can be considered by the Council: on the first of the month following a nomination, the Council will vote on each nominee using the process above.
+Current Core Contributors can nominate candidates to become Core Contributors by requesting so in a GitHub issue.
+If nominated candidates accept their nomination (explicit comment approving nomination on the issue or "thumbs-up" emoji on the same issue), then they can be considered by the Council: on the first of the month following a nomination, the Council will vote on each nominee using the process above.

+Voting will be private with results published on the issue ticket.
+In the case of a rejection, results must include the reasons behind the decision (e.g. the time since starting to contribute is deemed too short for now).
+The candidate would then have to wait 3 months to be considered again.

 #### Current Core Contributors
 * Oriol Abril-Pla (@OriolAbril)
 * Alex Andorra (@AlexAndorra)
 * Seth Axen (@sethaxen)
 * Colin Carroll (@ColCarroll)